nadprime/ECP-Project/README.md

 ## Roadmap

-- Additional browser support

-- Add more integrations
+- Improve UI and UX

+- Integration with More Payment Gateways

+- Implementation of a Chatbot for Customer Support

+- Implementing Machine Learning for Advanced Product Recommendations

-## Authors
+## Author

 - Nadeem Ahmad